jhonipereira/jhonipereira/README.md

-# Hi, I'm Jhoni Pereira👋
+# Hi, I'm Jhoni 👋

-🧑🏾‍💻 I'm currently working on a consulting company.
+🧑🏾‍💻 I'm currently working on a SaaS company.

 💬 Ask me about JavaScript, React, PHP, Laravel, and GO.